Last updated 17 April 2022

 Hepatitis is a general term for inflammation of the liver, which may result from infectious or non-infectious causes.
 Viruses responsible for many cases of infectious hepatitis include hepatitis A, hepatitis B, hepatitis C, hepatitis D, and hepatitis E. Hepatitis A and B are the only hepatitis viruses for which vaccines are currently available in the United States (although immunity for hepatitis B also confers immunity for hepatitis D--sometimes known as delta hepatitis).

 The hepatitis B virus (HBV) is a partly double-stranded DNA virus in the hepadnavirus family.
-The hepatitis A virus (HAV) is a single-stranded RNA virus in the picornavirus family.
-Both viruses, though they are structurally unrelated to one another, infect and replicate primarily in liver cells.
+The hepatitis A virus (HAV) is a single-stranded RNA virus in the Picornavirus family.
+Both viruses, though structurally unrelated, infect and replicate primarily in liver cells.

 The symptoms of acute hepatitis A infection are identical to those of hepatitis B infection.
 Early symptoms are headache, nausea, vomiting, abdominal pain, fever, rash, body aches and pains, and dark colored urine.
 Following this phase, jaundice (yellow-colored skin and whites of the eyes), light stools, and liver pain may appear.

 The hepatitis B virus is spread via contact with infectious body fluids (namely, blood, saliva, and semen).
-It can be spread sexually, or through sharing of injection drug use equipment, needle sticks, birth to an infected mother, contact with open sores or wounds of an infected person, and sharing of razors or toothbrushes with an infected person.
-While saliva can serve as a means of transmission in bites, it is not likely that kissing is a viable means of transmitting the virus.
+It can be spread sexually, or through sharing injection drug use equipment, needle sticks, birth to an infected mother, contact with open sores or wounds of an infected person, and sharing razors or toothbrushes with an infected person.
+While saliva can be a means of transmission in bites, it is unlikely that kissing is a viable means of transmitting the virus.

 The fecal-oral route is the main transmission pathway for the hepatitis A virus.
 This may occur through person-to-person contact or by eating or drinking contaminated food or water.
 HAV is not known to be spread via saliva.
-In very rare cases it has been spread via contaminated blood transfusions.
+In rare cases, it has been spread via contaminated blood transfusions.

 Both viruses are extremely hardy and can remain infectious on surfaces for more than seven days at room temperature, although this is unlikely to account for infection transmission in most cases.